Part 5 of 6 of our Organizational Resilience Series

 How quickly your organization can identify and respond to a problem is a big indicator of how resilient it is.
 Decision-making should be as expanded as possible so problems can be solved quickly and efficiently.

 Decisions are how we respond to a person, situation, or the like.
-Organizations should make two types of decisions nonlinear and decentralized: individual responsiveness and initiative responsiveness.
+Organizations should make two types of decisions, non-linear and decentralized: individual responsiveness and initiative responsiveness.

 For individual response-driven decisions, such as an employee having to make a quick decision on the spot to ensure a client gets what they need or remove an error from a system, they should be able to adapt and act quickly without moving through a chain of command.
 If the solution is relatively clear, they have the resources to provide a solution, and the consequences are minimal (meaning no significant loss in revenue, time, or harm to others), employees should be able to make that decision independently.

-Most companies overestimate the consequence of a decision and underestimate the competence of the employee making it.
+Most companies overestimate the consequences of a decision and underestimate the competence of the employee making it.
 If we train our employees on what constitutes a good decision, they’re prepared to make a call on things that have an immediate impact and an immediate solution.

 See more in our Strategic Thinking workshop on specific tools to make better decisions.